-- PH 775 Field Practicum in Public Health in Tanzania
+- GH 775 Field Practicum in Public Health in Zambia

-- PH 774 Community Health Assessment in Mexico: A Field Practicum
+- GH 774 Community Health Assessment in Mexico: A Field Practicum

 The Career Services office assists students in finding an appropriate practicum site.
 Students may also find practicums through professional and personal contacts, including SPH faculty.